Breakfast daily, 2 lunches, 3 three-course dinners including a farewell dinner in New Orleans

 Welcome to Music City, USA!
 At 6 pm, meet your traveling companions for a welcome drink.

 This morning, see all the landmarks of Memphis.
 A Local Guide will play and sing selections from the city’s rich musical heritage, along with generous amounts of comedy and interaction.
 We then travel to Elvis Presley’s GRACELAND.
-Tour the mansion, the racquetball building that houses a collection of his ornate jumpsuits and capes, his original business office, and his trophy building with the enormous collection of gold records and awards.
+Tour the mansion, see his original business office, his enormous collection of gold records and awards.
 The tour ends at the Meditation Garden, where Elvis and members of his family have been laid to rest.
+There’s also time to see Elvis’ collection of ornate jumpsuits and capes, as well as the automobile museum.
 The remainder of the day is at leisure.

-This morning we visit the B.B.
+This morning, we visit the B.B.
 KING MUSEUM in Indianola, hometown of the legendary musician.
 Explore King’s 60-plus year career, from his time as a sharecropper and his time on Memphis’ Beale Street to the international music star he has become.
 Artifacts, images, and a guitar studio where visitors can play instruments bring it all to life.
 We then continue south to beautiful Natchez.
-Enjoy a horse-drawn CARRIAGE RIDE through downtown as the driver tells you the stories and history that make up this beautiful city.
 Dinner tonight is at an elegant ANTEBELLUM MANSION.

 First stop today is FROGMORE PLANTATION, where you’ll learn about the trials and triumphs of life on the plantation, from the 1700s to today.
 Travel then to the LOUISIANA DELTA MUSIC MUSEUM, where you are treated to a guided tour and will learn intimate stories about Jerry Lee Lewis, Mickey Gilley, Conway Twitty, and other Louisiana Delta musicians.
 Head through Louisiana into the heart of Cajun Country.
 Arrive in Lafayette and participate in a unique experience at MARTIN ACCORDIONS, where you learn the history of accordion making, and enjoy music and storytelling by the Martin family.